Free Will in Ancient Thought

 causes us to act the way we do.
 If this is right,

 The term paper must be about a historical point Frede makes in his argument in A Free Will.
-The length should be around fifteen pages.
-I am happy to help you find a thesis and to read drafts and discuss them with you.
+Your paper should be around fifteen pages in length.
+I am happy to help you find a thesis, to discuss your argument with you, and to read drafts of your paper.